SoftBankRoboticsTraining/pepper-chatbot-api/source/index.html.md

 for a given intent within your agent, under the 'Response' section, select 'Custom Payload' and enter the following:
 {
-  "speak": "Type your confirmation number using the keyboard."
+  "speak": "If you type in your email I'll send you a photo."
   "action": "showKeyboard"
 }
 ```